Psychedelic/cap-js/README.md

 const xtcTransactions = await capRootXTC.get_transactions()
 ```

-Or (if you doesn't have an instance of the router)
+Alternatively, for the case where you don't have a `CapRouter` instance:

 ```js
 const tokenId = 'aanaa-xaaaa-aaaah-aaeiq-cai'	// XTC Canister Id